Noah-Huppert/py-i2c-register/README.md

     .add("NETWORK_FLAG", 0, 0, [0])
 ```

 This would define a `Register` named `HEALTH` at address `0x00` with read permissions.
-This `Register` would have 3 `RegisterSegment`s.
+This `Register` would have 3 `RegisterSegment` objects.
 These 3 register segments would look at bits 0, 1, and 2 for the status of the left and right motors as well as some made up network module.

 ## Reading from RegisterSegments
-The `RegisterList` provides some useful helper methods for reading `RegisterSegment`s as integer values.
+The `RegisterList` provides some useful helper methods for reading `RegisterSegment` objects as integer values.
 They are called `to_int` and `to_twos_comp_int`.
 They both take the name of a `Register` and `RegisterSegment` to read.
 Optionally you can pass a `read_first` value.
 When `True` these methods will read the `Register` off the I2C device before returning the `RegisterSegment` value:

 ```python
 network_status = controls.to_int("HEALTH", "NETWORK_FLAG", read_first=True)